finbourne/lusid-sdk-python/sdk/docs/EntitiesApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_custom_entity_by_entity_unique_id(entity_unique_id, effective_at=effective_at, as_at=as_at, previews=previews, opts=opts)

-        # [EXPERIMENTAL] GetCustomEntityByEntityUniqueId: Get a Custom Entity instance by its EntityUniqueId
+        # GetCustomEntityByEntityUniqueId: Get a Custom Entity instance by its EntityUniqueId
         api_response = api_instance.get_custom_entity_by_entity_unique_id(entity_unique_id, effective_at=effective_at, as_at=as_at, previews=previews)
         pprint(api_response)